 Box 4.
 Shows backup withholding.
-A payer must backup withholding, Include this amount on backup withholding. vour income tax return as tax withheld.
+A payer must backup withholding.
+Include this amount on your income tax return as tax withheld.

 Box 5.
-Shows the portion of the amount in box 1a that may be eliqible for the 20% qualified business income deduction under section 199A.
-See the instructions for Form 8995 and Form 89950-A.
+Shows the portion of the amount in box 1a that may be eligible for the 20% qualified business income deduction under section 199A.
+See the instructions for Form 8995 and Form 8995-A.

 Box 6.
-Shows your share of expenses of a nonpublicly offered RIC, generally a nonpublicly offered mutual fund.
+Shows your share of expenses of a nonpublicly offered RIO, generally a nonpublicly offered mutual fund.
 This amount is included in box 1a.